-Pneumonia is a common infection of the lungs, usually affecting older adults or those with immunodeficiencies, though anyone can fall ill.
+Pneumonia is a common infection of the lungs.
+It usually affects older adults or those with immunodeficiencies, though anyone can fall ill.
 There are a number of ways to prevent developing pneumonia, but there have been discoveries of some seemingly unrelated ways.
 However, did you know that going to your dentist and practicing good dental hygiene can help prevent your risk of pneumonia?
 While your oral health and your respiratory system are usually thought of as entirely separate, research has shown a curious connection between them.
 We will take a look at the connection between pneumonia prevention and dental care.
 Because Greenwood Dental believes in providing clients with the most thorough information, you can trust us when it comes time to schedule an appointment or consultation.

 The Bacteria of Your Mouth

 You may be surprised to hear that your body is full of bacteria.
 In your body and on your skin are both beneficial and harmful bacteria alike.
 Your mouth itself is host to many cultures alone.
 It has defenses in place to ensure your health and your safety.
 Saliva can help keep oral bacteria in check, but it is not a failsafe.
 Bacteria like streptococcus or staphylococcus can invade through your oral cavity and make it to your lungs, causing infection and pneumonia.